The Author Hotline

 Q: What are you afraid of?

-When I was very little I thought that I was afraid of the dark... but then I realised it wasn't the dark that I was afraid of - it was all those creepy crawly things that hide in the dark.
+The answer to this question could end up sounding really serious so instead, I will tell you that when I was very little I thought that I was afraid of the dark... but then I realised it wasn't the dark that I was afraid of at all - it was all those creepy crawly creatures that slither and slide through the shadows...
 Aarghh!!!
+Here they come!

 Q: What’s the most outrageous thing you’ve done?